 For parents with small children, The Glass Studio, might be the stuff of nightmares.
 The wares in here are brightly coloured, interestingly shaped and all very breakable.
 But, if you don’t have that worry, this is a fun place to walk around.

 The Glass Studio has a lot of light which makes the enormous range of sculptures, vases, and figurines come to life.
 Even if this isn’t the kind of thing, the pieces are so nice you find yourself thinking of people you might want to give one to as a gift.
 It’s hard to walk around and not appreciate the work gone into making everything.

 Weird and Wonderful

 Dotted between the food and body product shops are a handful of places that sell, for want of a better term, fancy bric-a-brac.
 In any one shop you’ll find everything from fashion, antiques, art and collectables to shoes.

-Modern Classic, Windswept and Interesting and Whispers are just a few of the shops that have this eclectic mix of things to look through.
+Modern Classic, Windswept and Interesting, and Whispers Fashion House are just a few of the shops that have this eclectic mix of things to look through.
 For us it wasn’t the kind of stuff that you would buy on a trip to a rainforest town, but it was sure fun having a look around.

 Read More : Check out more great day trips from Brisbane